HexHive/OSTEP-slides/14-paging.md

   reference is valid, i.e., resides in memory, or not.
     * MMU checks present bit during translation
     * If a page is not present then the MMU triggers a page fault
+    * The OS then enforces its policy to handle the page fault
 * Virtual to physical translation is transparent to executed instructions, requires HW support